Memphis Zoo: Magazine

 Exzoobrance is a bimonthly magazine published by the Memphis Zoological Society to keep patrons informed about zoo-related activities and information.
 Each edition includes a calendar of events, a description of special events, news about educational and conservation programs, information about the animals and their exhibits, and a kid's activity page.
 Copies are archived online beginning in 2009.

 Incidents

 On January 8, 2008, a stray dog entered the Memphis Zoo through a service door and leapt into the tiger exhibit before officials could apprehend it.
 Zoo staff distracted the tigers, allowing the dog to walk out of the exhibit and survive with several injuries.

 In May 2009, a zoo keeper was bitten by a Bengal tiger after failing to close two internal safety doors, allowing a tiger to enter an unsecured hallway.
 The tiger, named Kumari, was sedated and safely placed back in her exhibit.

 In 2019, a man entering the Memphis Zoo shot himself in the upper thigh with a handgun hidden in his pocket.
 This incident brought attention to the zoo's firearm policies and zoo officials stated that they would look into it.

-Future projects

-The Memphis Zoo has a few projects in their future plans with funding efforts currently underway.